Quincy Adams Sawyer

-The film starred Lon Chaney, Elmo Lincoln, Barbara La Marr, Blanche Sweet, Louise Fazenda and John Bowers.
-Parts of the 1922 film were shot along the Columbia River in Washington State, and in Del Monte, California.
-A still exists showing Chaney in a scene from the film.
-The film's tagline was "Ten million people hungrily read the novel by Charles Felton Pidgin.
-And the photo play, of the homespun folks of old New England, is the kind everybody enjoys.".

-The film was re-released in 1927 by Metro-Goldwyn-Mayer (after Barbara La Marr died), and is now considered a lost film.
+The film was re-released in 1927 by Metro-Goldwyn-Mayer, after Barbara La Marr's death.

 Plot

 Quincy Adams Sawyer is a handsome young attorney who one day meets a girl in the park.
 He is immediately smitten with her, but before he can pursue her, he is summoned to the village of Mason's Corner by his father's friend Deacon Pettengill (Edward Connolly) to investigate a villainous lawyer named Obadiah Strout (Lon Chaney).
 They think Mrs. Putnam, a rich old woman, is being swindled by Strout.
-Putnam's daughter Lindy (Barbara LaMarr), a vamp, attempts to seduce Sawyer.
-He shows interest in her until he finds out who the girl he met in the park was: Pettengill's niece Alice who has become blind since their last meeting.
+Putnam's daughter, Lindy (Barbara LaMarr), a vamp, attempts to seduce Sawyer.
+He shows interest in her until he finds out who the girl he met in the park was: Pettengill's niece Alice, who has become blind since their last meeting.

 Despite this tragedy, Sawyer falls in love with Alice.
 Meanwhile, Strout wants to scare Sawyer away, and he convinces the bullyish Abner Stiles (Elmo Lincoln), who once committed a murder, that Sawyer is in town to investigate him.
 Strout succeeds in goading the brutish Stiles to assault Quincy, but having some boxing skills, the handsome young lawyer winds up giving the bully a tremendous beating.

-Lindy meanwhile wants to get rid of her rival Alice and, with the help of Strout, lures the blind girl onto a boat, after which the cable is cut.
-The little boat is sent adrift and Alice is heading straight for the waterfalls.
+Meanwhile, Lindy wants to get rid of her rival, Alice, and with the help of Strout, she lures the blind girl onto a boat, after which the cable is cut.
+The little boat is sent adrift, and Alice is heading straight for the waterfalls.
 Quincy races to the river and, at the risk of his own life, rescues her from a fatal fall.

 Overcome by all the excitement, Alice suddenly regains her eyesight.
 The Deacon is unaware that his daughter has been rescued and thinks that Strout has killed her.
 He grabs a revolver and plans to shoot Strout, but he arrives too late.
 He finds that Stiles, who finally realized he was being used, has already killed Strout himself in a wild rage.

 Cast

+Production

+Parts of the film were shot along the Columbia River in Washington State, and in Del Monte, California.
+A still exists showing Chaney in a scene from the film.
+The film's tagline was "Ten million people hungrily read the novel by Charles Felton Pidgin.
+And the photo play, of the homespun folks of old New England, is the kind everybody enjoys."